tomhatzer/statamic-digitalocean-1-click/README.md

 For a more detailed walkthrough, you can follow [How to Secure Nginx with Let’s Encrypt](<https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04>) or view [Certbot’s official documentation](<https://certbot.eff.org/docs/using.html>).

-You can serve files from the web server by adding them to the web root (`/var/www/laravel`) using [SFTP](<https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server>) or other tools.
+You can serve files from the web server by adding them to the web root (`/var/www/statamic`) using [SFTP](<https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server>) or other tools.

 ## LaraSail

-The Laravel 1-Click installation ships with the [LaraSail](https://github.com/thedevdojo/larasail) script.
+The Statamic 1-Click installation ships with the [LaraSail](https://github.com/thedevdojo/larasail) script.

 LaraSail is a CLI tool for Laravel to help you sail the servers of the DigitalOcean.